EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 * Free performed in its own thread holds the area in its own thread FreeList
 * Free performed in another thread holds the area in its other thread FreeList (RevolverAtomic)

-## RevolverAtomic mechanism
-### Allocation Revolver and Free Revolver
-* Allocation Revolver rotates a dedicated Atomic index on every request
-* Free Revolver rotates a dedicated Atomic index on every request
-* Distribute access between allocated and freed Atomic indexes
-* Distributed access to atomic operations for allocation requests and simultaneous free requests (reduce the lock conflict problem)
-* Do not transfer thread execution right

 ## Reserver mechanism
 ### Local FreeList and Global FreeList
 * Keep allocatable space